VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

-TOB doesn' work anymore, and now i have no time to fix it.
+TOB doesn' t work anymore, and now i have no time to fix it.
 As you can see from the code it was just a rough project created for fun.